 Sarah Josepha Hale, magazine editor and author, may be best known for writing “Mary Had a Little Lamb.
-But in 1827 she began campaigning to have the federal government recognize Thanksgiving as a national holiday.
-Each year she would publish an editorial promoting such legislation.
+But in 1827, she began campaigning to have the federal government recognize Thanksgiving as a national holiday.
+Each year, she would publish an editorial promoting such legislation.

 Her eventual success may be due to the Civil War.
 President Lincoln was looking for ways to ensure a continuing sense of unity and purpose among the Northern states.
 Sarah sent Lincoln her final letter on September 28, 1963.

-Best Happy Thanksgiving Quotes
+Best Thanksgiving Quotes

-- Thanksgiving is a time of togetherness and gratitude.
+11.)
+Thanksgiving is a time of togetherness and gratitude.

-- We should certainly count our blessings, but we should also make our blessings count.
+12.)
+We should certainly count our blessings, but we should also make our blessings count.

 Neal A. Maxwell

-- Forever on Thanksgiving Day the heart will find the pathway home.
+14.)
+Forever on Thanksgiving Day, the heart will find the pathway home.

 Wilbur D. Nesbit

-- Give thanks with a grateful heart.
+15.)
+Give thanks with a grateful heart.

-- Gratitude turns what we have into enough.
+17.)
+Gratitude turns what we have into enough.

-- Gather together, give thanks, eat pie!
+18.)
+Gather together, give thanks, and eat pie!
+Happy Thanksgiving!

-- If a fellow isn’t thankful for what he’s got, he isn’t likely to be thankful for what he’s going to get.
+19.)
+If a fellow isn’t thankful for what he’s got, he isn’t likely to be thankful for what he’s going to get.